 Workspaces

 A Workspace is an area in the Planning domain where you can create a workflowClosed A flow of jobs that executes at specific times, in a specific sequence, and under specific conditions. that contains all your folders, sub-folders, and jobs.
-You can create a blank Workspace and add new folders and jobs, as described in Creating a Workspace, or use existing jobs to create a new Workspace, as described in Creating a Workspace from Existing Jobs.
+You can create a blank Workspace and add new folders and jobs, as described in Creating a Workspace, or load existing jobs into a new Workspace, as described in Creating a Workspace from Existing Jobs.

-You can view multiple folders and jobs in a Gantt chart before the Workspace is checked in by clicking Timeline View.
-This enables you to examine the schedule and confirm that there are no conflicts if a job is scheduled to run on a date that its parent SMART folder is not scheduled to run.
-The Timeline View presents the schedule for the current year, the two preceding years, and the two subsequent years.
+You can view multiple folders and jobs in a Gantt chart before the Workspace is checked in by clicking Timeline View in the More drop-down list from the Workspace toolbar.
+This enables you to examine the schedule and confirm that there are no conflicts if a job is scheduled to run on a date when its parent SMART folder is not scheduled to run.
+Timeline View shows the schedule for the current year, the two previous years, and the two subsequent years.

 The following procedures describe how to manage your Workspace: